stuwifu/cpp20_test_2/README.md

 however I was not able to complete the task.
 My version of gcc in Debian buster is 8.3.
 For the docker desktop I pulled down a gcc image.
   I did not like that there was no tab completion in the docker image.

+Why the fuck does my graph not reflect my work?
+I pushed to main, This gamification is fucking my head up!